 At the same period they preferred plaques to necklaces.
-They wore these plaques on the chest as brooches or clasps.
-The "afiche" or chest-clasp was generally of a circular shape, and ornamented at each end with a network of fine workmanship in precious metal set with pearl.
-The handkerchief, of some valuable material, hung at the waist with the keys.
+They were these plaques on the chest as brooches or clasps.
+The "afiche" or chest-clasp was generally of a circular shape, and

 At the end of the twelfth century, Mabille de Retz, a noble and learned lady of Provence, wore a fur-bordered gown without a waist-band.
 The left side and left sleeve of the bodice are white, the other side blue.
 Parti-coloured garments were already in vogue.